blended-insights/carver/apps/web/README.md

 ## Customization and Development

-### Theme Customization

-The UI theme is defined in `src/theme.ts`.
-You can customize colors, fonts, and other UI elements by modifying this file.

 ### Adding New Features

 To add new features:

-1. Create new components in the `src/components` directory
+1. Create a new API client in `src/lib/api/` for any new API endpoints
+2. Create corresponding hooks in `src/lib/hooks/` for data fetching
+3. Add Next.js API routes in `src/app/api/` to proxy requests to the external API
-2. Add new pages in the `src/app` directory following Next.js App Router conventions
+4. Create new pages in the `src/app` directory following Next.js App Router conventions
-3. Extend API utilities in `src/utils/api.ts` if new endpoints are needed
+5. Create new components in the `src/lib/components` directory as needed

 ### Building for Production